WestFR/Symfony-DIM2018/README.md

 4. For correct use of the OMDB API, please follow these instructions (optional) :
 - Connect to this site for obtain your API KEY : http://www.omdbapi.com/
-- Add your API KEY in "config/parameter.yml" with the same name of "config/parameter.yml.dist" : <br>
+- Add your API KEY in "config/parameter.yml" with the same name of "config/parameter.yml.dist" : `OMDB_api_key: your_key`
-  "OMDB_api_key: your_key"
 - Now, you can search a show and retrieve results with local database and online API !